About Seoul Incheon International Airport (ICN)

 Seoul Incheon International Airport has lifts, wheelchair-accessible toilets and telephones for assistance.
 Wheelchairs are provided free of charge; passengers requiring assistance should inform their airline prior to travel.
 Disabled drivers can make use of reserved parking spaces in the airport car parks.

 Long- and short-term parking facilities are available at Seoul Incheon International Airport.
 The short-term car park is linked to the terminal by walkways.
-An airport shuttle bus runs from the long-term car park to the passenger terminal every 8 minutes between 0600-2200, and at longer intervals outside these times.
-Further parking information is available from the parking authorities (tel: +82 32 741 7700).
+Airport shuttle buses run from the long-term car park to the passenger terminals every 5-16 minutes between 0432-0048 for Terminal 1 and 24 hours for Terminal 2.
+Further parking information is available on the airport website.

 Car hire is available from Avis and LotteRent A Car, with desks located in Arrivals.